-Description and review of the California State Railroad Museum plus Celebrating the 150th Anniversary of the Transcontinental Railroad.
+Description and review of the California State Railroad Museum, a world-class specialty museum.
+Plus, Celebrating the 150th Anniversary of the Transcontinental Railroad.

 A friend and I recently spent an enjoyable afternoon visiting the California State Railroad Museum.
 The museum is widely acknowledged as a world-class specialty museum.
 You don’t have to be a fan of “all things railroad” to enjoy learning about the role railroads played in the history of our state and country.